 - Planting depth is about 4 inches (10 cm) in a well-drained, moist soil.

-- Muscari will thrive in full sun or shady areas and can naturalize easily if planted in a favourable location where no water can settle during the winter.
+- Muscari will thrive in full sun or shady areas and can naturalize easily if planted in a favorable location where no water can settle during the winter.